Answers for Homebuyers & Homeowners Most asked Mortgage Questions

 Watch on YouTube: Most Common Mistakes New Homebuyers Make

 Closing is where everything becomes official.
-Yyou sign the final paperwork, pay any remaining costs, and get the keys!
-Behind the scenes, your lender, title company, and realtor coordinate to make sure all documents and funds are in order.
+You sign the final paperwork, pay any remaining costs, and get the keys!
+Your lender, title company, and realtor coordinate to make sure all documents and funds are in order.

 What happens once your order is accepted: